 If you're facing cancer, your life may feel as if it's just been flipped upside-down.
-While your prognosis and treatment will be unique, there's one common question that many people battling cancer will ask: "How will this affect my ability to have children?"
+While your prognosis and treatment will be unique, there's one common fertility challenge (male or female!) question that many people battling cancer will ask: "How will this affect my ability to have children?"

 Why is family planning important when you're facing cancer treatments?